PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ***Brief summary:***

 Threads can "inject" events and data into a `window.read()` call.
-This allows your application to simply stop, pend and awaken immediatrely when something happens.
-This makes for zero CPU time used when nothing's happening and it means 0ms latentcy.
+This allows your application to simply stop, pend and awaken immediately when something happens.
+This makes for zero CPU time used when nothing's happening and it means 0ms latency.

 ### The Long Operation